goncaloe/snippets/README.md

 SNIPPETS
 ------------

-Each snippet is a folder in data/snippets/[SNIPPET_DIR] and have the following structure:
+Each snippet is a folder in data/snippets/[SNIPPET_DIR] and has the following structure:

       snippet.json           contains the snippet meta data
       index.html             contains the snippet html